techjay-c/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

+2. When using the `list-treatment` command, a list of treatments (e.g., Braces, Cleaning,) is displayed with an extra comma at the end.

+3. The `list-treatment` command only displays the names of treatments without additional information such as the cost of treatment and duration, which were fields requested during the initial addition of treatments into ToothTracker.

+4. The validation checks of phone number for `add-patient` and `add-dentist` commands is currently based on 8 digits and does not verify if the phone number starts with an 8 or 9.

+5. The `filter-patient` and `filter-dentist` commands only performs validation checks on the attribute to filter by and not the keywords.
+(e.g filter-dentist a/phone k/myphone will still execute the command.)

 {% include page-break.html %}
 ## Fields summary